 For corporations and trusts:

-- 2/3 (66.67%) of capital gains are included in taxable income (rate increased in 2024 budget for amounts above $250,000)
+- 66.67% (two-thirds) of all capital gains are included in taxable income (no $250,000 threshold)

 How to Calculate Your Capital Gain